Public transport and more active modes of transport are linked to greater health and wellbeing.

 The Australian Government has offered guidelines for drivers and passengers, which have been applied throughout SA public transport services.

 Active transport includes activities such as walking, cycling skating and scootering, all of which are great forms of physical activity.
-Being physically active is great for our physical and mental health.
-The wellbeing benefits from active modes of transport could be even greater at this time of reduced movement across the community.
+Being physically active is great for our physical and mental health and wellbeing, and can provide a great way to increase your daily levels of physical activity.

 For those who are fortunate to live close to services and facilities, more people are enjoying local shopping, less car traffic, better air quality and less noise in their neighbourhoods.

 Walking and cycling

 Walking and cycling for transport has been shown to promote health and reduce conditions such as heart attacks and strokes.
 Walking and cycling are also some of the best ways to still get the 30 minutes of physical activity that we need each day.
 Remember to maintain 1.5m distance between you and other people during active travel like cycling, walking or scootering, limiting stops, and practising good hygiene.

 Commuters in the North